 The Auglaize plant has six generating units differing in size and design.
 The two large units generate 1,100 kW.
 The smaller turbine, used for minimum flows, generates 140 kW.
 Three other units at the plant generate 800 kW each, for a full capacity output of 4,740 kW.
 The design of the units and the engineering allows BMU to take advantage of varying water flows and utilize the water efficiently.
 The smallest unit can generate during low flows and the larger units can generate during high tail waters.

 In 2006, the Auglaize Hydroelectric Plant was able to generate a record 13,637,035 kilowatt hours or enough to supply 1,337 average homes in the city of Bryan for an entire year.
-For detailed annual, monthly and daily production data, link to Hydro data.

 The Auglaize plant adds more capacity to Bryan Municipal Utilities existing generation and gives BMU the opportunity to sell power in the market.
 BMU also has contracts in place that sell generation capacity to other municipal utilities that need to protect themselves from the high cost of peak power on hot summer days.
 The Auglaize is one more power source BMU can call on to back up those contracts.
 This lessens the risk involved to Bryan and makes those contracts easier to enter into.